irssi-import/contrib-w32installer/shared/README.txt

 		Libs/openssl098
 		Libs/openssl-devel

-	2) Download the irssi source code from http://irssi.org and save it to C:/cygwin/home/<username>
+	2) Download the Irssi source code from http://irssi.org and save it to C:/cygwin/home/<username>

 	3) Open a Cygwin terminal, and run the following commands: tar xzvf irssi-*.tar.gz